eDesign: Co-Design Course Development Proposal

 Courses developed by instructional staff who are not full-time faculty are owned exclusively by the course’s academic department.
 Such courses can be used by other instructional staff, and can not be used at any other higher education institution.
 Full-Time instructional staff should consult with his/her department chair regarding the ownership of courses.

-- $2,000 stipend when the course is developed, peer approved, and taught, and
+- A $2,000 stipend when the course is completely developed and peer-approved by a separate instructional designer

-Proposals for the program must be signed by the candidate’s college dean, department chair/program director, the Assistant Provost of eLearning, and the candidate.
+Proposals for the program must be signed by the candidate’s college dean, department chair, and the candidate.
+The proposal must be approved by the Director of eLearning.
 Any changes in the proposal must be resubmitted for approval.
-Updates on the course development process will be sent to the department chair/program director periodically throughout the semester.
+Updates on the course development process will be sent to the department chair periodically throughout the semester.

 For courses launching Spring 2016 - Proposals must be in by September 30, 2015.

 For courses launching Summer 2016 - Proposals must be in by February 27, 2016.For courses launching Fall 2016 - Proposals must be in by May 29, 2016.